chain4travel/camino-docs/docs/apps/nodes/add-validator-with-curl.md

 :::

+## Transferring Tokens to the P-Chain

+In order to stake for your validator, you will need to have tokens on the P-Chain.
+If you do not already have them on the P-Chain, you will need to transfer them.

+You can use the [Camino Wallet](https://wallet.camino.network) to perform this transfer.
+Simply click on **Cross Chain** in the main menu and follow the prompts in the user interface.

 ## Consortium Member

 If you participated in the pre-sale and provided a wallet address, you are already designated as a **Consortium Member**.